valtimo-platform/valtimo-documentation/valtimo-implementation/components/valtimo-list/valtimo-list.md

 ## Setting up a simple list

-Let's begin by creating a simple list which doesn't do anything for now besides display some data.
-Assuming you already have a project, find the html page you want to add the list to and add the following html
+To create a simple list that only display some data, add the following to a component's html

 ```angular2html
 <valtimo-list